 Class teachers are responsible for the teaching and learning of Relationships and Sex education supported by the RE leader and PSHE Leader.
 The majority of lessons will take place within the usual class organisation.
-It is recommended the teaching of the programme takes place in the summer term in years 5 & 6 although schools may organise the curriculum to meet its needs.
+It is recommended that the teaching of the sex education element of the programme takes place in the summer term of Y5 and 6 although schools may organise the curriculum to meet its needs.

-In years 5 and 6 the RE leader will support the teaching of 'Journey in Love', by the class teacher and there will be the opportunity for pupil groupings to reflect the needs of the pupils' e.g. single gender; individual; access to same gender staff; where appropriate.
+In years 5 and 6 the RE leader will lead the teaching of 'Journey in love', alongside the class teacher and there will be the opportunity for pupil groupings to reflect the needs of the pupils' e.g. single gender; individual; access to same gender staff; where appropriate.